An Ultimate Guide to the 4 Types of Antarctic Seals

-Large breeding colonies of seals lounge on the beaches of crescent-shaped Half Moon Island, a tiny speck of land in the South Shetland Islands.
+Large colonies of seals lounge on the beaches of crescent-shaped Half Moon Island, a tiny speck of land in the South Shetland Islands.
 Their hulking forms cloaked in coats of tawny-colored, velvety fur practically blend into the backdrop of the island’s sandy beaches.

 The Charmingly Curious Weddell Seal

 In Antarctica, one of the few places on Earth relatively untouched by humankind, the nights are characterized by a poignant type of silence, save for the hum from your ship’s engines as it sways you calmly to sleep.
 But if you step out onto your balcony, you might hear it—the distant song of the Weddell seal.
 Robin Aiello, one of Silversea’s onboard Marine Biologists, has an interesting way to describe Weddell seal sounds.
 “These are the most vocal of the seals and produce the most beautiful, melodic songs that sound like alien synthesizer music,” she says.

 Named for James Weddell, the British sealing captain who discovered them almost two centuries ago, these earless seals eat mostly fish and squid found in the deep waters surrounding the continent.
 Their large eyes help them navigate the murky depths while extra layers of blubber keep them warm while fishing.

 With a small head atop an enormous body, Weddells are the iconic Antarctic seal you see in so many wildlife photos.
 “They are massive seals that have the cutest ‘puppy dog’ face with large eyes,” says Aiello.
 And just like a curious canine, Weddell seals often roll around on their backs, twisting their heads to get a better look at visitors to Antarctica.
 They even swim up to approaching Zodiac boats, snorting and sneezing and sniffing the rubber to get a better sense of humans who are, to them, strange creatures in their wild homeland.